15 Best Things to Do in Antibes, France (2025 Guide)

 📺 If you are a fan of the HBO show Julia (about Julia Child, American TV Chef), you may notice that scenes from Season 2 were filmed here.

-Things to do for some Culture
+Cultural Things to do in Antibes

 14. Catch a play at the Antibea Theatre